SummaryRead the full fact sheet

 Type 2 diabetes

-Gestational diabetes is a form of diabetes that occurs in about 5 to 10 per cent of pregnancies and usually disappears after the birth of the baby.
-It significantly increases a woman's risk of developing type 2 diabetes in the future.
-Gestational diabetes is commonly managed by monitoring blood glucose levels, adopting a healthy eating plan and performing regular physical activity.
+Gestational diabetes is commonly managed by monitoring blood glucose levels, seeing a dietitian for help with a healthy eating plan and, where possible, taking part in regular physical activity.
 Some women may need to inject insulin during their pregnancy to help manage their blood glucose levels until their baby is born.

 Insulin for diabetes

-Insulin is a hormone our body makes.
+Insulin is a hormone our body makes to keep our blood glucose levels within the normal range.
 It is made by beta cells in the pancreas.
 Insulin's main job is to move glucose from our bloodstream into the body's cells to make energy.
-It keeps our blood glucose levels within the normal range.
-If you have insufficient insulin, the glucose stays in your bloodstream, reducing the amount of energy made in your body.
+If you don’t have enough insulin, the glucose builds up in your bloodstream instead of providing energy for your body.

-With type 1 diabetes, the body does not make insulin and has to rely on insulin being injected regularly throughout the day to stay alive.
+With type 1 diabetes, the body does not make any insulin and therefore insulin has to be injected regularly every day to stay alive.
 With type 2 diabetes, the body does not make enough insulin, or the insulin that is made does not work well.
+Insulin injections are sometimes needed to manage blood glucose levels.

 Starting on insulin

 People with type 1 diabetes must inject insulin every day, often up to four or five times per day.
-Insulin cannot be taken by mouth because the stomach acid destroys it.
+They may use a pump to deliver insulin which means they insert a new cannula (very fine plastic tube) under the skin every two to three days.
 Sometimes, people with type 2 diabetes also need to begin using insulin when diet, physical activity and tablets no longer effectively control their blood glucose levels.

 Having to start injecting insulin can be frightening.
 However, injecting insulin is much easier than most people imagine.
-There are many devices which can be used to make injecting insulin easy and the needles are very fine.
-Often people who need to inject insulin feel much better once they start having insulin.
+There are different devices that can be used to make insulin delivery easy.
+Pen needles are very fine and so are cannulas.
+Often people needing insulin feel much better once they start having insulin.

 If you need to start using insulin, your doctor or diabetes nurse educator can help with education and support.
 They will teach you about: